fedarko/wotplot/README.md

 After you've forked wotplot, you can download a copy of the code from your fork and install wotplot from this downloaded code.
-The following commands should do this; these commands assume that you're using a Unix system and that you have Python ≥ 3.6 and pip installed.
+The following commands should do this.
+(Note that these commands assume [1] that you're using a Unix system and [2] that you have Python ≥ 3.6 and pip installed.)

 ```bash
 git clone https://github.com/your-github-username-goes-here/wotplot.git